Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Arming swords, in general, began to concentrate on design forms in the late 12th century, either becoming squatter and extremely pointed or heavier and longer in design.

-So, there are two separate methods of remodelling the arming sword to fight increasingly tough armour; either to make the blade heavy enough to force blunt trauma through the armour or narrow-pointed sufficient to stab it with a strong push.
+So, two separate methods of remodelling the arming sword to fight increasingly tough armour: either making the blade heavy enough to force blunt trauma through the armour or narrow-pointed enough to stab it with a strong push.

-The arming sword is a typical weapon in period artwork, and various surviving examples exist in museums.
-In fact, the first longswords were smaller than two-handed arming swords, but they started to differ in length over time.
-After adopting these large weapons, the arming sword was kept as a common sidearm.
+The arming sword is typical in period artwork, and various surviving examples exist in museums.
+The first longswords were smaller than two-handed arming swords, but they started to differ in length over time.
+After adopting these large weapons, the arming sword was kept as a standard sidearm.
 Finally, It was developed into the cut-and-thrust swords of the Renaissance.

 b.
 Broadswords